What is Hirschsprung’s disease?

-The treatment of Hirschsprung’s disease is surgery.
+The treatment of Hirschsprung’s disease is surgery, Hirschsprung’s disease in Rajasthan.
 The surgery involves removal of aganglionic (without nerves) intestine and connecting normal intestine with anus.
 The timing and type of surgical approach depend on expertise of the surgeon and condition of the baby.

 A single stage trans-anal pull-through procedure is the current procedure of choice.
 The abnormal rectum and part of large intestine is removed through the anus and normal large intestine is joined with anus.
 A biopsy is sent from the normal looking intestine during the operation (intra operative frozen section) to confirm presence of ganglion cells in the part of intestine which is to be joined with anus.
 The whole procedure is completed without opening the abdomen in most of the cases.